ELCrocky/Fidelity-Service/README.md

 Built on Spring Boot 3 and Java 21, with responsibilities split into clear layers.

-### Layers

-The controller layer handles HTTP requests and exchanges data through DTOs; it contains no business logic.
-The service layer holds the actual business rules: point earning, tier calculation, reward redemption, and idempotency checks all run here.
-The repository layer consists of Spring Data JPA interfaces that abstract database access; queries are filtered by tenant (for example, `findByMerchantIdAndBarcodeEan13`).
-The mapper layer (MapStruct) converts between entities and DTOs, so the database model never leaks directly to the outside.
+The controller layer handles HTTP requests through DTOs and contains no business logic.
+The service layer holds the business rules: point earning, tier calculation, reward redemption, idempotency checks, and the period settlement computation.
+The repository layer consists of Spring Data JPA interfaces that abstract database access; queries are scoped by tenant (for example, `findByMerchantIdAndBarcodeEan13`).
+The mapper layer (MapStruct) converts between entities and DTOs so the database model never leaks outward.

-### Request flow

-A point-earning request is processed in this order: the request is authenticated with an API key or JWT, the tenant context is resolved, the controller receives the request, the service layer finds the card, checks the idempotency key (rejecting it if the same operation has already been processed), calculates points by applying the appropriate tier multiplier, writes the transaction record, and updates the card balance.
-All of these steps occur atomically within a single database transaction.

-### Business rules

-When earning points, the customer's tier comes into play: the base points are multiplied by the tier's multiplier.
-For example, a customer in the Gold tier with a 1.5 multiplier earns 1.5 times the points a standard customer would for the same purchase.
-When redeeming a reward, the reward's cost is subtracted from the card balance; if the balance is insufficient the operation is rejected, and the balance never goes negative.
-Each redemption produces both a Redemption record and a REDEEM-type Transaction that decreases the balance.
+When earning points, the customer's tier multiplier is applied to the base points — a Gold-tier customer with a 1.5 multiplier earns 1.5 times the points of a standard customer for the same purchase.
+When redeeming a reward, its cost is subtracted from the card balance, which never goes negative.
+To guard against double-crediting on network retries, each point operation may carry an idempotency key; a second request with the same key adds no new points.

-### Duplicate-operation protection (idempotency)

-To prevent the same point operation from being recorded twice in case of a network failure or retransmission, each operation can carry an idempotency key.
-A second request with the same key adds no new points and returns the result of the first operation.
-This prevents accidental double-crediting.
+At period close, the settlement process sums each pool's transactions per branch, writes a SettlementLine for every Merchant, computes the pool-level Settlement total, applies the per-invoice commission, and updates the pool balance — all within a single database transaction.

 ---

 ## Frontend

-A kiosk-oriented interface written in Angular and TypeScript, composed of five main screens.
+A kiosk-oriented interface written in Angular and TypeScript, composed of five main screens: card scanning, customer profile (name, balance, recent transactions), a card-creation offer for customers without a card, the card-creation form (collecting name, email, date of birth, phone, and a stored marketing-consent flag), and personalized promotions filtered by the customer's balance.

-The first screen is the card scanning screen: the customer brings their card close to the reader, and if no card is found they are routed to the card creation flow.
-The second screen is the customer profile: it lists the customer's name, current point balance, and recent transactions.
-The third screen offers card creation to a customer who has no card.
-The fourth screen is the card creation form: it collects first name, last name, email, date of birth, and phone number; the marketing consent checkbox is stored for legal record-keeping.
-The fifth screen shows personalized promotions: rewards the customer can afford are highlighted based on their balance.
+A separate operator-facing view lets the clearing company inspect each pool: the pool-level totals and, for franchises, the per-branch breakdown showing how much each store issued and redeemed and whether it stands in surplus or deficit.

-The interface is multilingual (for example, switching between French and English) and performs all server communication through a central API service layer using typed DTOs.
+The interface is multilingual and performs all server communication through a central API service layer using typed DTOs.

 ---

 ## Data model

-The system consists of ten main entities.
-Every tenant-scoped entity references a Merchant.
+The system is built from fifteen main entities, split into two groups.

-`Merchant` is the business integrated into the system; the tenant root. `AppUser` is the staff member or device that logs in and holds the password. `Customer` is the loyalty program member; they have no password. `LoyaltyCard` is the physical/digital card carrying the point balance and barcode.
-A customer can have more than one card. `Tier` is a loyalty tier (such as Bronze/Silver/Gold), defining the entry threshold and point multiplier. `Product` is an item that earns or is bought with points. `EarningRule` defines conditional point-earning rules and campaigns. `Transaction` is the record of every point movement (earn, redeem, adjust, expire). `Reward` is a benefit that can be claimed with points. `Redemption` is the moment a reward is actually used.
+**Loyalty core (per branch):** `Merchant` (the branch/tenant), `AppUser` (branch staff, holds the password), `Customer` (the member, no password), `LoyaltyCard` (card and point balance), `Tier` (loyalty tier with entry threshold and multiplier), `Product` (an item that earns or is bought with points), `EarningRule` (conditional earning rules and campaigns), `Transaction` (every point movement), `Reward` (a benefit claimable with points), and `Redemption` (the moment a reward is used).

+**Clearing layer (the operator):** `ClearingCompany` (the operator), `ClearingUser` (operator staff), `SettlementPool` (the brand-level pool), `Settlement` (per-period reconciliation), and `SettlementLine` (per-branch breakdown within a settlement).

 ### Relationships

+A ClearingCompany employs many ClearingUsers and manages many SettlementPools.
+A SettlementPool groups many Merchants and has many Settlements over time; each Settlement breaks down into many SettlementLines, and each line reports against one Merchant.

-A Merchant has many AppUsers, Customers, Products, Tiers, EarningRules, and Rewards.
-A Customer has one or more LoyaltyCards and belongs to a Tier.
-A LoyaltyCard has many Transactions and Redemptions.
+A Merchant employs many AppUsers and owns many Customers, Products, Tiers, EarningRules, and Rewards.
+A Customer holds one or more LoyaltyCards and belongs to a Tier.
+A LoyaltyCard records many Transactions and Redemptions.
 A Transaction may contain multiple Products.
 A Reward can be redeemed many times.

-When a customer is deleted, their cards are deleted along with them, and when cards are deleted, the transactions and redemptions belonging to those cards are deleted too (composition).
-The link between a Merchant and its sub-entities is looser (aggregation).
+Deleting a customer deletes their cards, and deleting cards deletes the transactions and redemptions on them (composition).
+The links between a Merchant and its sub-entities, and between a pool and its branches, are looser (aggregation).

 ### Primary keys

-Entities that are exposed externally, travel through the API or other systems, and must be unguessable use UUIDs: Merchant, AppUser, Customer, LoyaltyCard, Reward.
-Records that stay internal or have very high volume use auto-incrementing numeric (Long) keys: Transaction, Redemption, Tier, Product, EarningRule.
+Entities exposed externally or that must be unguessable use UUIDs: ClearingCompany, ClearingUser, SettlementPool, Merchant, AppUser, Customer, LoyaltyCard, Reward.
+Internal or high-volume records use auto-incrementing numeric (Long) keys: Settlement, SettlementLine, Transaction, Redemption, Tier, Product, EarningRule.

+### Money and points

+All monetary fields use `BigDecimal`, never floating point, to avoid rounding errors in financial records.
+Period point totals use `long`, since they can run into the millions.

 ### Indexing

-Database indexes are defined on frequently filtered columns.
-In all tenant-scoped tables, `merchant_id` is indexed, because nearly every query filters by tenant.
-In addition, `Transaction.card_id` (transaction history queries), `Redemption.card_id`, and `Redemption.reward_id` are indexed.
-Fields carrying a unique constraint — card barcode, user email, merchant API key, idempotency key — are already indexed automatically.
+Frequently filtered columns are indexed.
+In all tenant-scoped tables `merchant_id` is indexed, since nearly every query filters by tenant.
+Additional indexes cover `Transaction.card_id`, `Redemption.card_id`, `Redemption.reward_id`, `Merchant.pool_id`, and the foreign keys on settlements.
+Fields with a unique constraint — card barcode, user email, merchant API key, idempotency key — are indexed automatically.

 ---

 ## Authentication and security

-The system has two distinct authentication mechanisms.

-Staff and administrators log in with an email and password; on successful login they receive a JWT (JSON Web Token) and carry it on subsequent requests.
-Passwords are never stored in plain text — they are hashed with BCrypt.
-Kiosk and checkout devices can connect with an API key belonging to the company.
+There are distinct authentication paths.
+Branch staff and administrators log in with email and password and receive a JWT; passwords are hashed with BCrypt.
+Kiosk devices may connect with a company API key.
+Operator staff (ClearingUser) authenticate through their own separate path and are never tied to a branch.

-Authorization is role-based (RBAC).
-SUPER_ADMIN manages the entire platform and can see all tenants.
-MERCHANT_ADMIN manages only its own company.
-STAFF (cashier/kiosk) can only perform point operations and lookups.
+Authorization is role-based within a branch: MERCHANT_ADMIN manages its own branch, and STAFF can only perform point operations and lookups.
+The clearing company's access is governed by being a ClearingUser, not by a branch role.

-Multi-tenant isolation is at the center of security: every request runs within a tenant context, and repository queries are scoped to that tenant, preventing one company from accessing another company's data.
+Multi-tenant isolation is central: every request runs within a tenant context and repository queries are scoped to that tenant, preventing one business from accessing another's data.
+The clearing layer can see across pools it manages, but branch users cannot.

 ---